ivorscott/saas-core/docs/structure.md

 Test utils are integration test helpers.
 The package returns a database connection after setting up the test database with migrations and fixtures.
 It is desired to connect as a `non-root` user during tests.
-This is useful because postgres [row-Level security](https://www.postgresql.org/docs/current/ddl-rowsecurity.html) is bypassed for the super user.
+This is useful because postgres [row-level security](https://www.postgresql.org/docs/current/ddl-rowsecurity.html) is bypassed for the super user.

 Connecting to the test database as `root`.